FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ![Figure 002][Figure002]{:class="center-img"}
 <br/>

-The above "Mask Generator" seems to be generating a "Midtones Mask" since the output values for Mid Tone Values is high value.
+The above Figure represents a "Mask Generator".
+The input image comes from the top: you see all Luminosity values are allowed for its pixels.
+It gets processed by this "black box", which operates based on a function f(x) we don't know yet, and the pixel output that is generated is found in the bottom row.
+There, everything is black with the exception of pixels around 128 that are white: which suggests that a "Midtones Mask" has been generated.
+The midtones have a higher value.
 Simple fact, images are discrete in their values.
-For instance, in the case of 8 Bit image, the discrete values are in the range {0, 1, ..., 254, 255}.
+For instance, in the case of an 8 Bit image, the discrete values are in the range {0, 1, ..., 254, 255}, occupying 256 available slots.
-So a *Mask Generator* (Luminosity Mask Generator) has to designate output value for each value in the discrete domain.
+So a *Mask Generator* (Luminosity Mask Generator) has to designate an output value for each value in the input discrete _domain_.

 Logic says, if the output image is also, let's say 8 Bit, then the output is also within the range {0, 1, ..., 254, 255}.
 In the Computer Science world this process is done using a [Look Up Table](https://en.wikipedia.org/wiki/Lookup_table) (LUT).

 Over time some masks got their own naming according to the properties of the values assigned:
- *  If it designates high output values to low input values and low values to the rest it is called *Shadows Mask Generator*.
+ *  If it designates high output values to low input values, and low values to the rest it is called *Shadows Mask Generator*.
     The output mask is called *Shadows Luminosity Mask* which reveals shadows and blocks everything else.
- *  If it designates high output values to mid input values and low values to the rest it is called *Midtones Mask Generator*.
+ *  If it designates high output values to mid input values, and low values to the rest it is called *Midtones Mask Generator*.
     The output mask is called *Midtones Luminosity Mask* which reveals midtones and blocks everything else.
- *  If it designates high output values to high input values and low values to the rest it is called *Highlights Mask Generator*.
+ *  If it designates high output values to high input values, and low values to the rest it is called *Highlights Mask Generator*.
     The output mask is called *Highlights Luminosity Mask* which reveals highlights and blocks everything elee.

-This is the mask generation transformation (Mapping) and basically this is all theory there is to know.
+This is the mask generation transformation (Mapping), and basically this is all theory there is to know.

 ### Examples
 Let's do some stretching by simple example of 2 main building blocks of the Luminosity Mask world.
-We will assume 8 Bit Image hence input and output pixel values are given by {0, 1, 2, ..., 254, 255}.
+We will assume an 8 Bit Image, hence input and output pixel values are given by {0, 1, 2, ..., 254, 255}.

-The most basic Mapping / LUT / Function (All are different names to the same idea) is the identity mapping:
+The most basic Mapping / LUT / Function (All are different names to the same idea) is the _identity_ mapping:

 $$ f \left( x \right) = x $$

-Namely, the output value is identical to the input value.
+Namely, the output value – that is $ f \left( x \right) $ - is identical to the input value, which is $ x $.
 This mask is called "Highlights Luminosity Mask".
+Why?
+Because to low input values (Shadows) correspond low output values (dark pixels), and to high input values (Highlights), correspond high output values (light pixes).
+The result is a mask where shadows are dark (not selected) and highlights are light (selected) – hence the name.

-Another basic mask is given by the negative (Inverse) of the Highlights Mask which is the Shadows Mask:
+Another basic mask is given by the negative (Inverse) of the Highlights Mask which is the "Shadows Luminosity Mask":

 $$ f \left( x \right) = 255 - x $$

+Here, to low input values (Shadows) correspond high output values, and to high input values correspond high output values (light pixes).
+The result is a mask where shadows are light (selected) and highlights are dark (not selected).

 Using those 2 building blocks one could generate many other masks targeting different Tonal Ranges (Something we will get to later).